serverwentdown/file-manager/README.md

 ### CMD=

-Enable running single commands in the default shell, usually `/bin/sh`.
+Set to something other than "false" to enable running single commands in the default shell, usually `/bin/sh`.
 Be careful when enabling this feature as anyone with access to this portal can execute any command on your machine.

 ### PORT=